baudehlo/node-phantom-simple/README.md

 npm install slimerjs
 ```

-You also need install PhantomJS / SlimerJS, and pass those path to options or
+__Note__.
+Don't forget to install PhantomJS / SlimerJS, and pass those path to
-have those searcheable in the $PATH.
+options or have those searcheable in the $PATH.

 Usage